 Although this method looks promising, it’s far away from ideal solution, as creating a prevention trigger for each table in a database could be a long process depending on database complexity and number of objects.

-ApexSQL Complete is a free productivity add-in that integrates seamlessly into both SSMS and VS, and helps users write code faster with its neat features, and much more.
+ApexSQL Complete is a productivity add-in that integrates seamlessly into both SSMS and VS, and helps users write code faster with its neat features, and much more.

 Introduced in ApexSQL Complete R7, the Execution alerts feature has the main goal to provide users ability to define rules for query execution that can prevent data modification/loss.